humanmade/altis-workflow/docs/publication-checklist.md

 # Publication Checklist

-Publication Checklist provides a framework for building out prepublish checks, with flexibility to fit your workflows.
+Publication Checklist provides a framework for building pre-publish checks, with flexibility to fit your workflows.

 ## Enabling